Chloe Farahar (she/they) PhD

 – Dr Chloe Farahar

-Dr Chloe Farahar completed a PhD in social psychology with a programme of research specifically attempting to improve the dominant discourse surrounding “mental illnesses” (neuro-divergences).
+Dr Chloe Farahar (she/they) completed a PhD in social psychology with a programme of research specifically attempting to improve the dominant discourse surrounding “mental illnesses” (neuro-divergences).
 Using social psychological theory, Chloe created, developed, and uses a play (Stigmaphrenia©; Farahar, 2012) about the neuro-divergent nature of what is currently (and incorrectly) referred to as “madness” and “mental illness” in order to improve public attitude and behaviour, but more importantly, perceptions of the self.

 Dr Farahar has a chapter on the use of her play Stigmaphrenia to reduce mental health stigma in the July 2020 release of The Neurodiversity Reader: Exploring Concepts, Lived Experience and Implications for Practice, edited by Dr Damian Milton.